 10. Robotic assistants

-Robotic assistants are becoming more sophisticated and are now capable of performing a range of tasks, from reminding seniors to take their medications to providing companionship.
+Robotic assistants are becoming more sophisticated and can now perform a range of tasks, from reminding seniors to take their medications to providing companionship.

-These assistants can help with daily tasks and reminders and companionship and interaction for people living alone.
+These assistants can help with daily tasks, reminders, companionship, and interaction for people living alone.
 Advanced models can even monitor health and safety.

 Recommended for you: